Acute Interstitial Nephritis (AIN)

 c) Sarcoidosis.

 AIN accounts for 5% to 18% of kidney biopsies performed in the setting of acute kidney injury (AKI).
-In developed countries drug-induced AIN is the leading cause of biopsy-proven AIN (>70%), whereas in developing countries infectious AIN can account for 40% to 50% of all AIN cases.
+In resource-rich countries drug-induced AIN is the leading cause of biopsy-proven AIN (>70%), whereas in developing countries infectious AIN can account for 40% to 50% of all AIN cases.
 In patients with a genetic predisposition or hypersensitivity antigens trigger immune reactions in the renal interstitium.
 The reactions primarily involve cellular processes associated with the presence of T cells in the interstitium and secretion of proinflammatory cytokines, and, less frequently, humoral processes, associated with the activation of the complement system by antibodies.

 AIN is associated with AKI, which develops over a period of days to several weeks.
 There is no pathognomonic sign or symptom of AIN.
 The following occur at varying frequencies: dull flank pain, oliguria, maculopapular rash, hematuria, fever (often in case of a relapse), joint pain, edema, and hypertension.
 The triad of fever, rash, and eosinophilia occurs in 10% of drug-induced AIN.
 On average, the symptoms appear within 3 weeks of starting the offending drug (ranging from day 1 to >2 months).
 In AIN associated with generalized infection the dominant symptoms are those of the underlying disease and AKI.
 Idiopathic AIN manifests clinically as AKI of unknown etiology.